1. A Challenging Project

 Actually many scientists are happy to accept, and even promote, the possibility that aliens could be vastly superior to humans.
 Some even explain that the absence of any alien communication so far, is by itself evidence that they must be many times more advanced than humans!

-Therefore, could there exist an alien, an extra-terrestrial life form, an intelligent being, many times superior to humans, that planned, proposed, executed, and managed the above "exceptionally challenging project"?
+Therefore, could there exist an alien, an extra-terrestrial life form, an intelligent being, many times superior to humans, that proposed, planned, executed, and managed the above "exceptionally challenging project"?

-Many feel that the chances of
+Many feel that the chances of finding alien life elsewhere in the universe are very high.

 If this very old inscription was discovered in some remote location, would you choose the simplest explanation for its existence, that it was purposely made?
 Or would you conclude that thousands of years of wind and erosion were responsible?
 (Note how this basic yet unassailable logic ties in with the Arecibo message discussion.)